RDP vs VPN: what's the difference?

 Cons of VPNs

-- Slower speeds than direct connections (due to encryption)
+• Slower speeds than direct connections due to additional network overhead

 Can you use remote desktop and VPN together?